odoo/o-spreadsheet/src/store_engine/docpoc.md

 To implement a local store, your store class must implement the `Disposable` interface, which requires the implementation of a `dispose` method.
 The `dispose` method is called when the component unmounts and is used to perform any necessary cleanup, such as unsubscribing from event handlers or releasing external resources, avoiding memory leaks.

-> Note: `SpreadsheetStore` is a `Disposable` and automatically unsubscribes from model commands when it's disposed.
+> Note: `SpreadsheetStore` is already a `Disposable` and automatically unsubscribes from model commands when it's disposed.

 ## Injecting external resources as a store

 Sometimes, a store may depend on an external resource that is not a store itself.
 To inject such an external resource into a store, you can use a trick.
 First, create a "fake" store using `createValueStore`, which acts as a placeholder for the injected resource.
-Then, in the (root) component where the real external resource is available, inject it into the "fake" store.
+Then, in the (root) component where the real external resource is available, inject it to replace the "fake" store.

 Let's take an example where we want to inject a spreadsheet Model instance into a store called ModelStore.